DaviXG7/XG7MenusAPI/README.md

 //Create a list of item pages
 ItemPages itemPages = new ItemPages("id", "title", /* size */27, items, new Menu.InventoryCoordinate(0,0), new Menu.InventoryCoordinate(9,5));
-//Create a StorageMenu to Storage items in a json or database StorageMenu storageMenu = new StorageMenu(/* Inicializes with empty inventory or a map with items or a inventory */);
+//Create a StorageMenu to Storage items in a json or database StorageMenu storageMenu = new StorageMenu(/* Inicializes with empty inventory or a map with items or an inventory */);
 ```
 Visit our [website](https://xg7plugins.com) for more.